TheHickman/Embedded_Systems_Project/README.md

+Henry Hickman (hjh60) and Taran Jennison (tmj49) ENCE260 Project.

+Step 1: Open terminal in the group422 directory
+            -OR-
+        Open terminal and navigate to the group442 directory Step 2: run "make clean"
+Step 3: run "make program"
+Step 4: Both players must adavance past the select speed menu before selecting a speed Step 5: One player picks a speed
+Step 6: Press the  joystick in the right direciton on the third arrow flash (arrow at top of screen) Step 7: Highest score wins
+Step 8: Press the mid button to play again.
+Repeat for fun.

 -- Starting the game --
 Once the game has been flashed onto both UCFKs a scroll message prompting the user to select the speed will be displayed The user must push the joystick in/down to proceed to speed selection